 As a part of creating an origin, you will provide us with credentials to access your data store.
 Needless to say, this information is highly sensitive.

 Cloud State doesn't permanently store these credentials in our own servers.

-Instead, we encrypt that data in a format that generates a token, and we expect the token to be passed in via the
+We expect the token to be passed in via the

 Authorization header for every read and write.

 We conduct just-in-time decryption and parsing of the token to satisfy the reads and writes.

 We may store the encrypted token in our replication queue for up to a few minutes, until the replication is complete.

 You can generate as many tokens as you want per data store, with different settings.
 Cloud State doens't impose a theoretical limit on the number of tokens you can generate.

 If you want to generate tokens that can only read, or only write, you can do so via generating a token that has the corresponding access level credential, embedded in the token.

 For example, if you want to generate a read-only token for an S3 bucket, you can do so via generating AWS credentials for the said S3 bucket that has only the required permissions.